NLESC-JCER/cpp2wasm/README.md

 });
 ```

-We need a place to store the resulting `root` value, we will use `useState` function again.
+We need a place to store the result of the calculation (`root` value), we will use `useState` function again.
-The initial value is set to `undefined` as the `root` value is only known after the calculation has been completed.
+The initial value of the result is set to `undefined` as the result is only known after the calculation has been completed.

 ```{.js #react-state}
 const [root, setRoot] = React.useState(undefined);
 ```

 When the worker is done it will send a message back to the app.
-The app needs to store the `root` result value.
-The worker can then be terminated because it did its job.
+The app needs to store the result value (`root`) using `setRoot`.
+The worker will then be terminated because it did its job.

 ```{.jsx #handle-submit}
 worker.onmessage = function(message) {